 5. The Golden Lyre

 ‘The Golden Lyre’ is a collection of poems.
 It was my coursebook in tenth grade, the time when I learnt the most about poetry and metaphors and stuff.
-And I know that in whatever songs I write, all these poems have a huge role to play.
+And I know that in all the songs I write, these poems have a huge role to play.
 Here’s the list of all the poems included in this collection.

 So these were the books that influenced my songwriting.
 I keep reading regularly; and whenever I find a book impactful, I’ll add it to the list.
 Thank you, and do let us know which books have left an impact on your songwriting!